 Judith Matloff who is a key advisor to Safe and Secure runs this excellent course at Columbia School of Journalism.
 It also covers First Aid, Digital Security and Sexual Assault Prevention.

 Reporting Safely in Crisis Zones - Columbia School of Journalism - Four days.
-Rape prevention/.boundary setting, risk analysis, contingency planning, battlefield first aid (share trainers with RISC), digital security.
+Rape prevention/.boundary setting, risk analysis, contingency planning, battlefield first aid (share trainers with RISC, see below), digital security.
 Emphasis is on prevention rather than military-style tactics.
 Rory Peck provides bursaries for qualified freelancers

 And there are others out there - we'd welcome feedback from filmmakers who have taken them..